GETTING STARTED

 Securities Trading Fee: 1% trade fee charged should you buy or sell shares in the open market.

-Yes, to open a corporate account during KYC please select 'Bank' as your deposit from method and enter the name of the company in the field provided.
+Yes, to open a corporate account during KYC identity verification please select 'Bank' as your deposit from method and enter the name of the company in the field provided.
 To complete KYC open the Upstream app, tap the settings icon in the top right, then KYC.
 On the Payment Details screen where it says Deposit From, hold and scroll to change the default from 'Card' to 'Bank'.
 Form fields will appear for your company name and company bank details.
 U.S. domiciled companies or non-U.S. companies whose ultimate beneficial owner(s) is a U.S. person may not trade securities on Upstream.

 A Signing Key is a way of storing a password protected file that contains your blockchain public and private keys, together this makes a key pair.
 Upstream will never know your local private key.
 A great way to think about your Signing Key is like a Pin Code to your ATM card.
 When you join Upstream, you are entering into a non-custodial environment.
 This means that you control your assets directly on your device.
 To make things easy, we make this Signing Key unlockable using your biometrics and this check is enacted every time you make a blockchain transaction, such as a buy, sell, bid, auction, or funds withdrawal on Upstream.